MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 | 4          | Choose Confirm \>\> Pack in the Sales Transaction Entry window, the Sales Order Fulfillment window, or the Sales Bulk Confirmation window.                                                                                                                                                                                                                            |
 | 5          | Choose Confirm \>\> Ship in the Sales Transaction Entry window or the Sales Order Fulfillment window.                                                                                                                                                                                                                                                                 |

 For example, if you’re tracking all six document statuses and you’ve printed the picking ticket for the items on a fulfillment order, the current document status is 2.
-To advance the document status to Status 3, you can choose Confirm \>\> Pick in the Sales Transaction Entry window.
+To advance the document status to Status 3, you can choose Confirm \>\>Pick in the Sales Transaction Entry window.

 You also can advance the status of one or more documents in the Sales Bulk Confirmation window.
 For more information, refer to *Advancing the document status of one or more fulfillment orders* on page 194.

 #### Setting up fulfillment workflow for sales

 If you’re using sales fulfillment workflow, use the Sales Fulfillment Order/Invoice

 Setup window to activate workflow for sales.
 Use the Sales Fulfillment Document Workflow Setup window to select the workflow statuses to track for a fulfillment order/invoice type ID with the Enable Fulfillment Workflow option marked.
 You must mark Status 6 and at least one other status to track workflow information.
 For more information, refer to *Sales fulfillment workflow overview* on page 45.

 **To set up fulfillment workflow for sales:**

 1. Open the Sales Fulfillment Order/Invoice Setup window.

->   (Sales \>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup
->   button \>\> select the Fulfillment Order/Invoice option)
+>   (Sales \>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup button \>\> select the Fulfillment Order/Invoice option)

-1. Enter or select a fulfillment order ID/invoice ID for the workflow you’re setting up.
+2. Enter or select a fulfillment order ID/invoice ID for the workflow you’re setting up.

-2. Mark the Enable Fulfillment Workflow option.
+3. Mark the Enable Fulfillment Workflow option.

-3. Choose Workflow to open the Sales Fulfillment Document Workflow Setup window.
+4. Choose Workflow to open the Sales Fulfillment Document Workflow Setup window.

 ![](media/c18b064597d2704ddb1be489602ee2d3.jpg)

-1. To exclude a document status from the workflow process, unmark the Active option for the status.
+5. To exclude a document status from the workflow process, unmark the Active option for the status.
 To change the status descriptions, refer to *Changing fulfillment workflow document status descriptions* on page 47.

->   **C H A P T E R 4** S A L E S F U L F I L L M E N T W O R K F L O W S E T U
->   P

-1. Choose OK in the Sales Fulfillment Document Workflow Setup window.
+6. Choose OK in the Sales Fulfillment Document Workflow Setup window.
 Choose Save in the Sales Fulfillment Order/Invoice Setup window.

 #### Changing fulfillment workflow document status descriptions

->   If you’re using sales fulfillment workflow, use the Sales Fulfillment
->   Workflow Setup window to change the descriptions of document statuses
->   displayed in the Sales Fulfillment Document Workflow Setup window.
-For more
->   information, refer to *Setting up fulfillment workflow for sales* on page
+>   If you’re using sales fulfillment workflow, use the Sales Fulfillment Workflow Setup window to change the descriptions of document statuses displayed in the Sales Fulfillment Document Workflow Setup window.
+For more information, refer to *Setting up fulfillment workflow for sales* on page 46.
->   46.

->   The workflow process that’s used to move from one document status to another
->   won’t change.
-For example, if your company uses the term “dispatch” rather
->   than the term “ship”, you could change the description for Status 5 to
->   Dispatched in the Sales Fulfillment Workflow Setup window.
-However, to
->   advance the status of a document to status 6, you need to select Confirm
->   \>\> Ship in the Sales Transaction Entry window, the Sales Order Fulfillment
->   window, or the Bulk Confirmation window.
+>   The workflow process that’s used to move from one document status to another won’t change.
+For example, if your company uses the term “dispatch” rather than the term “ship”, you could change the description for Status 5 to Dispatched in the Sales Fulfillment Workflow Setup window.
+However, to advance the status of a document to status 6, you need to select Confirm \>\> Ship in the Sales Transaction Entry window, the Sales Order Fulfillment window, or the Bulk Confirmation window.

 >   **To change fulfillment workflow document status descriptions:**